johnokal/portfolio/_posts/2021-01-04-data-comparison-script.md

 # Get today's date so that we can save each daily file with a timestamp to easily reference later
 timestr = time.strftime('%Y%m%d')

-# Export to excel so that highlighting and usability remains
+# Export to excel for highlighting style to remain
 y1.to_excel('filepath/name_' + timestr + '.xlsx')
 ```